paylot/paylot-docs/docs/index.rst

 Once you are done.
 You are good to go.

-Paylot Inline offers a simple, secure and convenient payment flow for web and mobile.
+Paylot inline javascript client offers a simple, secure and convenient payment flow for web and mobile.
 It can be integrated with a line of code thereby making it the easiest way to start accepting payments.
 It also makes it possible to start and end the payment flow on the same page, thus combating redirect fatigue.

 Here is a sample code that calls Paylot and also handles outcome.